medooze/sfu/README.md

 ```
 # End to end encrytpion

 A full version of SFrame end to end encryption is under works via insertable streams.
-Current implementation uses frame counter as IV  which is then inserted in the AES-GCM encrypted frame payload.
+Current implementation just uses frame counter as IV  which is then inserted in the AES-GCM encrypted frame payload for emoing all required capabilities.

 # Install